Strategy Templates for Almost-Sure and Positive Winning of Stochastic Parity Games towards Permissive and Resilient Control: Preliminaries

 \subsection{Stochastic Games}

-The following definition is adapted from \cite{DBLP:conf/csl/ChatterjeeJH03}.
+The following definition is adapted from~\cite{DBLP:conf/csl/ChatterjeeJH03}.

-\begin{definition}[Stochastic Game] A {\upshape stochastic game (SG)} is denoted by $G = (V,E,(V_\square,V_\bigcirc,V_\triangle))$ where $(V,E)$ is a finite directed graph and $(V_\square,V_\bigcirc,V_\triangle)$ is a partition of $V$. \end{definition}
+\begin{definition}[Stochastic Game] A \emph{stochastic game (SG)} is denoted by $G = (V,E,(V_\square,V_\bigcirc,V_\mathlarger{\triangle}))$ where $(V,E)$ is a finite directed graph and $(V_\square,V_\bigcirc,V_\mathlarger{\triangle})$ is a partition of $V$. \end{definition}

-The game consists of three players: Even ($\square$), Odd ($\bigcirc$), and Random ($\triangle$).
+The game consists of three players: Even ($\square$), Odd ($\bigcirc$), and Random ($\mathlarger{\mathlarger{\triangle}}$).
 They take turns moving a token from vertex to vertex, forming a path.
 At a vertex in $V_\square$ (resp. $V_\bigcirc$), player Even (resp.
 Odd) moves the token to one of its successors.
-When the token is at a vertex in $V_\triangle$, player Random moves the token to one of its successors uniformly at random.
+When the token is at a vertex in $V_\mathlarger{\triangle}$, player Random moves the token to one of its successors uniformly at random.
 We assume that there always exists at least one out-going edge at each vertex, implying that any path in the game can always be extended to an infinite path.
-An example of a stochastic game is illustrated in Fig. \ref{sg}.
-Let $\mathcal{D}(V)$ denote the set of probability distributions on $V$. \textit{Strategies} for players Even and Odd are defined as follows. \begin{definition}[Strategy] A {\upshape strategy for player Even} is $\sigma_\square : V^* \times V_\square \to \mathcal{D}(V)$ describing its next move.
-A {\upshape strategy for player Odd} is $\sigma_\bigcirc : V^* \times V_\bigcirc \to \mathcal{D}(V)$. \end{definition}
+An example of a stochastic game is illustrated in Fig.~\ref{sg}.
+Let $\mathcal{D}(V)$ denote the set of probability distributions on $V$. \emph{Strategies} for players Even and Odd are defined as follows.